OBOFoundry/OBOFoundry.github.io/principles/fp-001-open.md

 #### `.owl` files

 1. OBO Foundry Ontologies MUST specify the reuse constraints using the following annotations in any publically released OWL version of the ontology:
-  1. dc:license - specifies the license - see Example 1 (below)
+  1. dcterms:license - specifies the license - see Example 1 (below)
   2. rdfs:comment - specifies terms of reuse - see Example 1 (below)

 2. OBO Foundry Ontologies that host terms developed by an external group (but which are not part of an existing ontology) must credit the external group - see Examples (below)